tewarid/tewarid.github.io/_posts/2007/2007-12-12-a-social-network-paradigm-for-information-presentation.md

 tags: social network graph federation
 comments: true
 ---
+# A social network paradigm for information presentation

 Information overload is not exactly news any more.
 It is happening right now with you and me.
 I have been pondering on organizing information so that, for example, we don't miss that critical issue when we get in touch with someone.